 Before:

-"Give me content ideas."
+"Give me some content ideas."

 After: